 Craig Allen Heath decided he wanted to be a novelist at age fourteen.
-He achieved that goal fifty years later.
+He achieved that goal fifty years later by publishing his first novel, Where You Will Die, in 2022.

 In those five decades he wrote hundreds of poems, songs, stories, essays, articles, plays, and scripts.
 The published portion of that catalog earned him the equivalent of a long weekend’s lodging at a Comfort Inn somewhere along Interstate 5 in California’s Central Valley.

-He made his living during that time as a journalist, technical writer, and pen-for-hire.
+He made his living during that time as a journalist, teacher, and technical writer.
 This portion of his output kept body and soul together, making him a decent prospect to marry, raise a son, see a bit of the world, and have enough left over to buy that comfy recliner his teenaged self never thought he'd want.

 THE SHAMING OF THE RAKE